ashleighchun/10-Most-Popular-Cocktails/Notes.md

 show list of cocktails

-1.
+1. a
-2.
+2. b
 3. etc

-Which product would you like to learn more about?
+Which cocktail would you like to learn more about?

+user input

+show cocktial details

+list again

+or exit

 What is a cocktail?